Subcision For Acne Scars In Leeds

 After subcision, the skin is compressed and cooled to reduce potential bruising.

-THE COST OF THE DERMAL FILLER TREATMENTS AT
+THE COST OF THE SUBCISION TREATMENTS AT

 THE LEEDS CLINIC